 University of Delaware

 ThinkTank is a biennial event that includes facilitated discussions and intensive workshop forums that are designed to improve teaching at the college level.
 We bring together emerging educators, master educators, and administrators from around the country to expand the theory and improve the practice of teaching art in the 21st century.
-ITI also provides an Emerging Educator Fellowship, however that awards cycle has closed for the upcoming TT10.
+ITI also provides an Emerging Educator Fellowship.

-All participants in ThinkTank10 must complete the online application to be eligible for the event.
+All participants in ThinkTank11 must complete the online application to be eligible for the event.

-The registration fee for TT10 will be $350.
+The registration fee for TT11 will be $375.
 This fee will cover all event costs and some meals, participants will need to arrange for transportation and lodging.

 Break-Out Session Topics